rcasanovan/ReactNativeDemo/README.md

 ## 🆘 Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or contact me directly.